19PHOBOSS98/GODOT3.3.2-Ray-Tracing-Shader/README.md

 I couldn't use OBS in recording this cause I'm running on a ripe potato.
 It couldn't handle the overhead so I recorded it from inside the game using the _Godot Recorder addon:_ https://godotengine.org/asset-library...

-basically it takes pictures as I play and I use a video editor to stitch them up into a video.
+basically it takes pictures as I play and I use ffmpeg to stitch them up into a video and edit it using a video editor.

 # SHADOWS AND INDIVIDUAL OBJECT MATERIALS